How does the veterinary behaviour consultation process work?

 Included in the cost of the consultation:

-- Travel time to your house (within our covered area of 1 hour drive from CB11 – which includes Hertfordshire, Essex, Cambridgeshire and North London).
+- Travel time to your house (within our covered area of 1 hour drive from CB11 – which includes areas of Hertfordshire, Essex, Cambridgeshire and North London).

 - Full history and clinical examination (if safe to do so and applicable)

 - Discussion as to why your pet is behaving the way they are

 - Agreement of our mutual aims from the treatment of your pet

 - Immediate management solutions to help in the short term